 Make sure you have removed the silver membrane from the back (rib side) of the ribs.
 You can do this by inserting a table knife under the membrane at one end of the ribs to lift and loosen the membrane then peel it back.
 (See video above for details)

-Add the small trivet with handles that came with your Instant Pot into the inner pot and pour in 1/2 cup water
+Add the small trivet with handles that came with your Instant Pot into the inner pot and pour in 1/2 cup water.

 When the cook time time is up, allow the unit to reduce pressure on its own without opening the steam release vent (Natural Release) for 10 minutes, then release the remaining pressure and open the lid.